dswd/vpncloud/ethcloud.md

     each address is encoded in 18 bytes.
 The first 16 bytes are the IPv6 address and the later 2 bytes are port number (both in network byte order).

-  * **Get peer list** (value `2`):
+  * **Initial message** (message type 2):
-    This packet requests that the receiver sends its peer list to the sender.
+    This packet contains all the local subnets claimed by the nodes.
-    It does not contain any further data.

-  * **Close** (value `3`):
+    The subnet list is encoded in the following way: The first byte of data contains the number of encoded subnets that follow.
+After that, the given number of encoded subnets follow.
+    For each subnet, the first byte is the length of bytes in the base address and is followed by the given number of base address bytes and one additional byte that is the prefix length of the subnet.
+    The addresses for the subnet will be encoded like they are encoded in their native protocol (4 bytes for IPv4, 16 bytes for IPv6, and 6 bytes for a MAC address) with the exception of MAC addresses in a VLan which will be encoded in 8 bytes where the first 2 bytes are the VLan number in network byte order and the later 6 bytes are the MAC address.

+  * **Closing message** (message type 3):
-    This packet requests that the receiver removes the sender from its peer list and stops sending data to it.
-It does not contain any further data.
+    This packet does not contain any further data.

+Nodes are expected to send an **initial message** whenever they connect to a node they were not connected to before.
+As a reply to this message, another initial should be sent if the node was not known before.
+Also a **peer list** message should be sent as a reply.

-Nodes are expected to request the peer list from the initial nodes they are connecting to.
-After that, they should periodically send their peer list to all of their peers to spread this information and to avoid peer timeouts.
+When connected, nodes should periodically send their **peer list** to all of their peers to spread this information and to avoid peer timeouts.
 To avoid the cubic growth of management traffic, nodes should at a certain network size start sending partial peer lists instead of the full list.